Monday, October 30, 2006

 Friday, October 20, 2006

 Ah!
 The man with the golden toe resides here.
 This statue is of Michel Eyguem de Montaigne.
 He resides near the Sorbonne.
 His shoe toe is golden because students (and others) rub it for luck.
 He was a great French Renaissance thinker who wrote volumes of essays.
 Born in 1533, the child of an extremely rich family, he writes in a non technical style.
 His biography is fascinating.
-Wouldn't it be grand to rub the toe just before exams?
-It would build confidence and arm you with powers beyond belief.
-Dave looks a bit skeptical but I think the sun was in his eyes.

 This play was brilliant.
 With our limited French being stretched to the limit, we attended this play.
 We enjoyed it immensely.
 I am not sure if it is still running in Paris.
 It might be on tour.
 Who knows?
 The actor who played Victor Hugo was so utterly believeable that the viewing experience was almost chilling.
 It was an enjoyable evening experiencing French theatre at its very best.